openstreams/wflow/doc/index.rst

 -  the wflow\_floodmap model (a flood mapping model that can use the output of the wflow\_wave model or de wflow\_routing model).

+-  the wflow\_sediment model (an experimental erosion and sediment dynamics model that uses the output of the wflow\_sbm model).

 The low level api and links to other frameworks allow the models to be linked as part of larger modelling systems: